 What is highlighted in the mappings from different sources onto the target domain of is the controlling power and dominance of death, and weakness, passiveness of humans.
+This highlighted component of death is obvious in all of the above mentioned metaphors, even in DEATH AS A STAGE OF JOURNEY, in which humans are conceptualized as animals forced to go to another destination, and in the only orientational metaphor: DEATH IS UP.
+Both in the Holy Qur' n and in Nahjul-Bal gha, death descends from heaven, and since POWER IS UP, death is conceptualized as an upper entity.

-This highlighted component of death is obvious in all of the above mentioned metaphors, even in study of linguistic In sum. the expressions about death shows that death is realized both metonymically metaphorically in these two texts.
+study of linguistic In sum. the expressions about death shows that death is realized both metonymically and metaphorically in these two texts.
 There are structural, orientational and ontological metaphor of personification is more influential and specific than others.
-In all recognized metaphors, death target is understood through different, but The homogeneous, source concepts. common component of nearly all these which sources is mapped and highlighted is death power.
+In all recognized metaphors, death target is understood through different, but The homogeneous, source concepts. common component of nearly all these which sources is mapped on and highlighted is death power.
 Death has control over human and nobody can run away from it.